JasonBoyett/SU_database_utility/readme.md

     table_three
 )
 ```
-To add an extra table simple make another tuple to represent it and then add it to the tables tuple
+To add an extra table simply make another tuple to represent it and then add it to the tables tuple

 ```python
 table_one = (